 Acid reflux makes the esophagus raw as the stomach acid eats away at it.
 Consuming something soothing can ease the pain and even act as a balm in repairing the esophagus.
 Drink half a cup of aloe vera juice before eating a meal to soothe the throat and calm the stomach by reducing inflammation.
 People use aloe vera on surface wounds, and the same principles are at play when you ingest it.

 Ginger has anti-inflammatory properties and aids with the proper absorption of food.
 It also helps with digestion.
 All these qualities benefit the stomach and ease the discomfort of acid reflux.
-Eat it raw by peeling and grating a teaspoon of fresh ginger root daily or crush a section of ginger root into hot water and drink it as a tea two to three times throughout the day.
+Peel, grate, and eat a teaspoon of fresh ginger root daily or crush a section of ginger root into hot water and drink it as a tea two to three times a day.

 This site offers information designed for educational purposes only.
 You should not rely on any information on this site as a substitute for professional medical advice, diagnosis, treatment, or as a substitute for, professional counseling care, advice, diagnosis, or treatment.
 If you have any concerns or questions about your health, you should always consult with a physician or other healthcare professional.